Guide to MSP Social Media Marketing

 - Industry news and company updates.
 Don’t post entire articles on Facebook (no one will read them there) but summarize news in bullet points, and include links to more information.
 Don’t forget to pin the most important posts.

 - Special offers: consider offering small gifts to users who repost your content, take part in your surveys, and so on.
 Join MSP-related groups and subscribe to the big players’ pages to stay up-to-date, get inspiration, and learn about trending issues.

-- Join peer groups and communicate with other MSPs.
+- Join MSP peer groups and communicate with other providers.

 - Partner with third parties for promotion: create shareable content and ask them to post it from their own accounts in order to increase organic interest.

 - User-generated content: for example, pose a problem and ask your audience’s opinion.
 (Later, you can convert these answers into a blog post or article for your website.)

 MSP Content for Instagram